 It is with gratitude, that our family has been able to follow our shared passion, that we call the Wine-Stained Dream.
 Working together to create a winery for the generations, dedicated to the finest hand crafted wines, is both exhilarating and rewarding.
 Each time we share J. Cage wines, it is apparent that the reality has become even better than the dream itself — Roger Beery, Proprietor

 Sustainability is a part of who we are.
-We partner with vinetenders who are stewards of the land.
+Our vinetenders partners are stewards of the land.
 We employ eco-friendly winery practices.
 And our packaging is humble, for the sake of the planet.
 We use lightweight eco-glass bottles to reduce our carbon footprint.
 We refrain from using foil closures as we do not wish to support dirty tin-mining operations.
 Our recyclable corks are harvested from sustainable Portuguese forests and are fully traceable back to their forest of origin.

 J. Frank Cage was a craftsman, a builder and an avid outdoorsman who hunted and fished throughout the Texas Hill Country.
 He designed and built Austin’s historic Lamar Boulevard Bridge, noted for its Art Deco-style open-spandrel architecture and is listed in the National Register of Historic Places.
 He was Roger’s great grandfather.